-Beleaguered Google faces day in court as Biden cracks down on monopolies
+Google antitrust lawsuit 2023: The tech giant heads to court as Biden cracks down on monopolies

 The moment that Bill Gates turned from boy wonder geek to ruthless capitalist symbol is easy to pinpoint: it was captured on camera.